Telemetry

 to the right in the list view.

-Check rXg's MQTT Server
+Check MQTT Server on rXg

-In Services >> Servers in the rXg, scroll down to MQTT Servers.
+In the Services >> Servers scaffold in the rXg, scroll down to MQTT Servers.
 Create or edit an MQTT Server with the following attributes:

 active: true